Why is There a Government Shutdown in 2025?

 Shutdowns don’t mean everything stops, but they do affect millions of people:

-• Federal Workers: Many would be furloughed (sent home without pay) while others, like air traffic controllers, would work temporarily without pay.
+Federal Workers: Many would be furloughed (sent home without pay) while others, like air traffic controllers, would work temporarily without pay.
+The Trump Administration has hinted that if the shutdown is prolonged, some federal workers will be permanently laid off.

 MORE INFO: We go into a lot more detail about how government shutdowns affect benefits and regular payouts.

-• Financial Planning: If you rely on benefits or government paychecks, make sure you have a small emergency cushion if possible.
+Financial Planning: If you rely on benefits or government paychecks, make sure you create a small emergency cushion if possible.